-This year the Tax Office will be paying close attention to tax returns lodged by:
+This year the Tax Office will be paying close attention to tax returns that include claims for:

 So what does this mean for you and your tax return?
 The most important thing is that if you want to claim for your work expenses, you must have the right records in case the Tax Office wants to check them.

 At the very minimum, the records you need to keep for your work expenses are: